mothenjoyer69/bc250-documentation/README.md

     ![SPI flash header pinout](https://github.com/mothenjoyer69/bc250-documentation/blob/main/images/SPI_PINOUT.jpg)
   - VRAM allocation is configured within: ``Chipset -> GFX Configuration -> GFX Configuration``.
 Set ``Integrated Graphics Controller`` to forced, and ``UMA Mode`` to  ``UMA_SPECIFIED``, and set the VRAM limit to your desired size.
 512MB appears to be the best for general APU use.
 Credit to [Segfault](https://github.com/TuxThePenguin0) for both the BIOS modification and information on changing the VRAM limit.
 - Many of the newly exposed settings are untested, and could either do nothing, or completely obliterate you and everyone else within a 100km radius.
 Or maybe they work fine.
 Be careful, though.
+- Note: If your board shipped with P4.00G (or any other BIOS revision that modified the memory split) you may need to fully clear the firmware settings.
+Removing the coin cell and using the CLR_CMOS header should suffice.
 # Performance
 - A GPU governor is available [here](https://gitlab.com/TuxThePenguin0/oberon-governor).
 You should use it.
   - You can also use the following commands to set the clocks manually: